f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 **NOTE: This is subject to change**

-In the high-end (r10000) and mid-range (r5000) rSeries appliances each Intel CPU core runs hyperthreading and appears as two logical CPU's or vCPUs.
+In the high-end (r10000) and mid-range (r5000) rSeries appliances each Intel CPU core runs hyperthreading and appears as two logical CPUs or vCPUs.
 For each physical CPU core there are two logical vCPUs.
 The r4000 series of appliances use a different class of Intel CPU that does not utilize hyperthreading.
 Instead of measuring how many vCPUs or logical cores these platforms support, they are measured using physical CPU core counts only.
 The r4000 series platforms do not include FPGA's for hardware offloading of workloads like DDoS mitigation, or FASTL4 offload.
 These workloads are handled by CPU with specialized offload instead.
 SSL and Compression are part of the Intel CPU complex and are offloaded within the CPU.

-Each r4000 appliance has 16 CPU cores (not vCPUs), unlike the high-end (r10000) and mid-range (r5000) rSeries appliances there are no CPU's dedicated to the F5OS platform layer.
-Since there are no FPGA's that require dedicated CPU's to interface with, the F5OS platform layer processes can be spread across all the available CPU's.
+Each r4000 appliance has 16 CPU cores (not vCPUs), unlike the high-end (r10000) and mid-range (r5000) rSeries appliances there are no CPUs dedicated to the F5OS platform layer.
+Since there are no FPGA's that require dedicated CPUs to interface with, the F5OS platform layer processes can be spread across all the available CPUs.
 This allows for more CPU's to be used for tenancy.

-This leaves all 16 CPU cores left over for use by tenants on the r4800, and 8 CPU cores for the r4600.
+This leaves all 16 CPU cores left over for use by tenants on the r4800, and 12 CPU cores for the r4600.
 You can dedicate all CPU cores to one large tenant, or you can allocate smaller numbers of CPU cores per tenant so that you can deploy many tenants.
 Below are examples of the total number of CPU cores supported for each r4000 platform.

 The r4800 has 16 CPU cores total, There are zero CPU cores reserved for F5OS, and 16 CPU cores left over for use by tenants: